Twinning with Zambia

 We had the opportunity to exchange views on the development of the Twinning and to outline the possibility of future exchanges.
 In the meantime, the Twinning partners try to keep in touch with each other’s news and developments by email.

 Our friends in Lubuto have recently had another change in Minister.
-Since 2018 their pastoral care has been led by Revd Simukonda, and we hope to develop contact with him in the coming months.
+Since 2018 their pastoral care has been led by Revd Simukonda, and we are developing contact with him when we can.

-Plans are being finalised for two of the members from our linked Congregation in Dunscore to visit our twinned Church at Lubuto in Zambia, sometime nearer Easter 2019.
-Their trip is being supported by the Faithshare Visitor Programme to strengthen our twinning.
+Two members from our linked Congregation in Dunscore visited our twinned Lubuto Church in Zambia at Easter 2019.
+Their trip was supported by the Faithshare Visitor Programme to strengthen our Twinning.
+They all celebrated the 10th anniversary of the first agreement, and the wish of both partners to continue the Twinning.